ENGINEER IN THE WOOD INDUSTRY

 END-OF-STUDIES ENGINEERING INTERNSHIP

-Internship carried out in a company or laboratory of the wood sector.
-Students are in charge of a clearly defined industrial project and supervised by a company executive
+A company or laboratory in the wood industry; responsible for a clearly identified industrial project, supervised by a company executive

 TESTIMONIALS

 I followed up a high school diploma in Mechanical Engineering with a 2-year course in carpentry/construction, then did a 1-year preparatory class to take the ENSTIB entrance exam.
-I finally graduated from ENSTIB in 2014 with an engineer’s diploma option Construction.
+I graduated as an ENSTIB Engineer in 2014, with a focus on Construction.

-I work as a studies department engineer for STABILAME in Belgium, the company I did most of my internships in.
-I’m in charge of stability studies for the buildings we construct – mainly single family homes, but also multi-family residences, service residences (nursing homes and care homes for example), creches and schools, the tertiary sector, special projects like traditional wooden structures for churches, pile supported buildings on water, wooden barges and so on).
+I work as a design office engineer for STABILAME in Belgium, the company I did most of my internships in.
+I’m in charge of stability studies for the buildings we construct – mainly single family homes, but also multi-family residences, service residences (nursing homes and care homes for example), creches and schools, the tertiary sector, special projects like traditional wooden structures for churches, pile supported buildings on water, wooden barges, and so on).

-In the wider sense, I did the ideal course for this job !
+I did the ideal course for this job in every sense!
 And at the same time, this job is an ideal fit for my course and my love of wood as a building material.

 Xavier Laurent